-- Show Medium Inline Tags: Inline tags show with type (opening, closing, empty) and name, but without attributes.
+Show Medium Inline Tags: memoQ displays the type (opening, closing, empty) and name, but no attributes.

-- Remove All Tags: Removes all tags from the target cell.
-Shortcut key: Ctrl+F8.
+- Remove all tags : Removes all tags from the current target cell.
+Default shortcut key: Ctrl+F8.

 Split Segment: Splits one source segment into two segments at the current cursor position.
 The target text will remain in the first segment.
 The newly created segment will be empty.
 First, place the cursor in the source cell to the position where you want to split the text.
 Shortcut key: Ctrl+T.

 Join Segments: Joins two or more segments into one.
 If you do not select the segments, memoQ will join the current segment with the next.
 If there is text in the target cells, they are also joined.
 Shortcut key: Ctrl+J.

 Find: Finds text in the entire project, in the open documents, in the active alignment editor, or in the translation memory editor.
 Opens the Quick find or the Advanced find and replace window.
 Shortcut key: Ctrl+F. (For Advanced find and replace in a document, press Ctrl+F twice.)